sameerd/sameerd.github.io/_posts/2018-01-12-R-markdown-to-jekyll.md

 ## Basic markdown functionality
 For those not familiar with standard [Markdown](http://daringfireball.net/projects/markdown/), the following may be useful.
 See the source code for how to produce such points.
-However, RStudio does include a Markdown quick reference button that adequatly covers this material.
+However, RStudio does include a Markdown quick reference button that adequately covers this material.

 ### Dot Points
 Simple dot points: